ShizukaDonaghue/luve/README.md

 ### Footer
 The footer contains the newsletter sign-up form so that users can receive updates from the business and the business can use the newsletter to promote their store.

 This section also includes the privacy policy and terms & conditions.
-The social media icons are available here so users can easily access the business's social media accounts.
+The social media icons are available here so users can easily access and follow the business's social media accounts.
 Clicking on any of these icons opens a new browser tab so that users will still have LUVE open to navigate back easily.

 <img src="docs/images/testing/footer.png" width=700>